 Step 1: Consider a few questions before applying for a credit card.
-If your answer is “no” to any of the following questions it might be in your best interest reconsider applying for a credit card until the answers are yes.
+If your answer is “no” to any of the following questions we would suggest reconsidering applying for a credit card until the answers are yes.

 - Do you have a written budget and a method (spreadsheet, budgeting app, pen & paper) to track your expenses monthly see if they line up with your budget?

 - Have you been using a written budget and tracking your expenses for at least 3 months?